LicensePro

 You may also need to complete registration with the California Secretary of State at sos.ca.gov.

-Before applying, verify that your business location in Long Beach's Los Angeles County is properly zoned for your intended use.
-Contact the Long Beach planning department.
+Before applying, verify your business location in Long Beach's Los Angeles County is properly zoned for your intended use.
+Contact the Long Beach planning department for a zoning verification letter.

 File your vendor permit application with the Long Beach city clerk or licensing department.
-Many California municipalities now accept online applications.
+Many California municipalities now accept online applications, which can shave a week off processing time.

 Submit payment of $60–$600 (typical range for Long Beach).
-Fees may vary based on your business type and size.
+Fees may vary based on your business type, size, and the specific license tier you're applying for.

 Processing typically takes 1-3 weeks in Long Beach.
-As a large city, expect potential delays during peak periods.
+As a large city, expect potential delays during peak permit-renewal seasons.

 From vendor permit to full compliance — get professional help setting up your business in California.